flutter/website/src/docs/cookbook/maintenance/error-reporting.md

 associated stacktrace.
 You can then send the report to an error tracking service, such as Sentry, Fabric, or Rollbar.

-The error tracking service then aggregates all of the crashes your users experience and group them together.
+The error tracking service aggregates all of the crashes your users experience and groups them together.
 This allows you to know how often your app fails and where the users run into trouble.

 In this recipe, you'll see how to report errors to the